 Talking about minimum limits is inherently confusing because we really mean the minimum amount of maximum coverage that's legally required.
 Every state (except New Hampshire) has a 3-tiered system for their minimum liability coverage limits, a figure such as 25/50/25:

 - The first number (25) is the amount in thousands the at-fault driver's insurer will pay for injury-related expenses per person

-- The second number (50) is the total amount in thousands the insurer will pay for injury-related expenses per accident
+- The second number (50) is the total amount in thousands the insurer will pay for injury-related expenses per incident

-- The third number (25) is the amount in thousands the insurer will pay for property damage per accident
+- The third number (25) is the amount in thousands the insurer will pay for property damage per incident